I was my mother’s sixth pregnancy, with that information alone you’d assume I’d come from a big family. But I don’t. I’m the youngest of three.

 Something that has always stood out to me when we go to visit my sister’s grave is how my parents, mainly my dad but both of them do this, is how when we visit her they are always cleaning her gravestone.
 They make sure that the flowers are in the perfect place and that the dust and dirt is swept away.
 I always thought it was weird, because in my mind it was just going to get dirty and messed up as soon as we leave.
 But over time I’ve come to realization that in that moment, they aren’t moving dirt or fixing flowers.
 They are taking care of their daughter.
 It’s like when you have something on your face or a hair is out of place, your parents are the first people to take care of it.
 It’s the same idea put into action in two different types of ways.

-I would sit there as I would hear my dad cry saying he would have rather to have been the one to go through that pain, that it would have been easier that way.
-He wish he could save her.
+I would sit there as I would hear my parents cry saying they would have rather to have been the one to go through that pain, that it would have been easier that way.
+They wish he could save her.

 Growing up with a bereaved parent you learn about loss in the deepest depths without ever going through it.
 You see the joys and the sorrow.

 My parent’s parenting was forever affected by losing their first child.
 I didn’t get my ear pierced until I was 18.
-Some people think it was because I grew up in a Pentecostal Christian home, but it wasn’t that.
 My dad said that he saw his daughter (my sister) get poke and prodded with needles so many times, so why would he do that to me unless it was absolutely necessary?

 I remember when my brother had to sign for his shots for the first time (because he had recently turned 18.)
 My mom made a big deal about it, my brother told her to chill out.
 Others thought she was simply being over-dramatic.
 I can understand where someone might think that, but she wasn’t celebrating him signing his own shot.
 She was celebrating the fact that she had raised her child to be old enough to do “adult things.”
 She’d never reached this point before, it was a big deal.